ibm-cloud-docs/AnalyticsEngine/provisioning-concepts.md

 ### Default Spark runtime
 {: #default-spark-runtime}

-You must select which Spark runtime version to use when the instance is provisioned.
-Currently, you can only select `Spark 3.1`.
-The `Spark 3.1` runtime is the default and contains all binaries that you need to quickly get starting to create and run Spark applications in the instance.
-In addition to Spark 3.1, the runtime also includes the geo-spatio, data skipping and Parquet modular encryption libraries.
+You can select which Spark version to use when the instance is provisioned.
+Currently, you can choose between Spark 3.1 and Spark 3.3.
+If you don't select a Spark runtime version,  Spark 3.1 is taken by default.

+The runtime contains only open source Spark binaries and is configured to help you to quickly get started to create and run Spark applications in the instance.
+In addition to the Spark binaries, the runtime also includes the geospatial, data skipping, and Parquet modular encryption libraries.

-In a Spark 3.1 runtime, you can submit Spark applications written in the following languages: `Scala 2.12`, `Python 3.7` and `R 3.6.3`.
+On a Spark 3.1 or Spark 3.3 runtime, you can submit Spark applications written in the following languages: Scala 2.12, Python 3.9, and R 3.6.3.

+Note that the language versions are upgraded periodically to keep the runtime free from any security vulnerabilities.

 ### Instance home
 {: #instance-home}